 Does a Two-Stage Furnace Run All the Time?

-Variable-speed furnaces, meanwhile, can work at a variety of speeds in order to keep a comfortable temperature at home.
-As such, variable-speed furnaces offer greater savings on your utility bills .
+Variable-speed furnaces, meanwhile, can work at a variety of speeds in order to uphold a comfortable temperature at home.
+With more options for temperature settings, you also have more flexibility for heating you home and can enjoy greater savings on energy bills.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage motor and operate either at full power or not at all.
-In other words, the furnace is always running in order to maintain a desired level of comfort within your home.
+One-stage furnaces have a single stage motor and operate either at full capacity or not at all.
+In other words, the furnace is always running in order to maintain a desired level of comfort at home.

 Two-stage furnaces, on the other hand, have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
-When a greater demand for warmth or cooling is necessary, the furnace will change over to its high stage and operate at maximum capacity.
+During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is necessary, the furnace will change over to its high stage and operate at peak capacity.

-Schedule Your Furnace Installation with Patterson & Stirling Today
+Arrange Your Furnace Install Appointment with Patterson & Stirling Today

-Making sense of modern furnace technology can be confusing.
-That’s why Patterson & Stirling experts are here to help with a no-obligation, no-pressure quote for furnace installation.
+Modern furnace technology can be confusing.
+That’s why Patterson & Stirling professionals are here to help with a no-obligation, no-pressure quote for furnace installation.
 We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
 Get in touch with us at 814-308-0416 to get started today!